Thinking about university? Start at Douglas.

 Douglas College > Programs & Courses > Faculties > Child, Family and Community Studies > Behaviour Intervention > Online Autism Outreach Training

-Are you a Behaviour Interventionist who lives in BC and is working with a child who has autism?
+Are you someone who lives in BC and is working with a child who has autism?
 Expand your knowledge and upgrade your skills with the Online Autism Outreach Training program.

 Created in partnership with the BC Ministry of Children and Family Development (MCFD), the training program consists of two credit courses that are part of the Behaviour Intervention Certificate.
 In Teaching and Learning: Foundations (CCSD 1150), you will learn Applied Behaviour Analysis (ABA) methodology and how to use it in your work.
 The Behaviour Intervention Lab (BHIN 1340) is a seminar-based course that will give you the opportunity to refine your skills (based on review of submitted videos) and reflect on your behaviour intervention practice.